hmcts/design-system/app/views/content/hmcts-a-z/README.md

 Judges on civil and family law cases.

 For citizens:
-Use with explanation
+Use with explanation.

-### Divorce application form
+### Divorce petition

 Explanation:
-The divorce petition
+Divorce application form.

 For citizens use:
-Application for a divorce
+Application for a divorce.

 ### Domicile, Domiciled

 Explanation:
-A person who lives permanently in England or Wales, or intended to return here to live permanently.
+A person who lives permanently in England or Wales, or intends to return here to live permanently.

 More in depth explanation for divorce
 Your domicile is usually the place in which you were born, regard as your permanent home and to which you have the closest ties.